mischegoss/sample-lp-webpack/01-Activities/06-Stu_Dev-Server/README.md

 ## 💡 Hints

-* How do I direct the Dev Server to the where to look for files?
+* What change do I need to make to direct the Dev Server to look in the `dist` folder to serve up the files?

 ## 🏆 Bonus